bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.11 Previous Button Click Handler - Part 1." />
 </p>

-In the last lesson, we figured out how to get the next click handler to function properly.
+<p>In the last lesson, we figured out how to get the next click handler to
+function properly.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 352. example, previous button click handler (209) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">